Interestingly, it is 'stealing' market share from the CR-V, Civic, and RAV4.Interesting info on new buyers...

 I can’t wait to get it on a road trip!
 A few pictures below…

-Sure… the bike rack with the double hitch was a two week trial and error process.
+Ingenious!Grasshopper… the bike rack with the double hitch was a two week trial and error ordeal.
 The double hitch was on Amazon and the Saris bike rack on Craigslist.
 I picked the KAIRAY double hitch because it was tall enough to clear the bumper and it had an anti-rattle bolt in each receiver.

 I had to keep working everything back towards the truck and away from the LP tank.